 Engaging with partners’ and funders’ pages is important but you also want to give these organizations a reason to engage with your page.
 The best way to do this is to post high quality content consistently.
 Here are just some of the things you might share in your posts:

-- Data showing the need for your organization
+- Data showing the need for your nonprofit

 - Program or service updates